 Congratulations!
 Commencement is just around the corner.
-Visit the links below to help you plan for a joyous, safe and celebratory weekend.
+If you missed Grad Fair, visit the links below to help you plan for a joyous, safe and celebratory weekend.

 In addition to the cap and gown regalia, students who have earned recognition through academic and co-curricular achievements may wear approved honor cords or stoles.

 An honor cord is an adornment consisting of twisted cords with tassels on either end.
 Honor cords may be worn by students who have achieved academic distinction, been inducted into a University-recognized honor society, served in a military unit, or been selected as a member of the Top 20 Seniors.
 By tradition, more than one cord may be worn at the same time.

 A graduation stole is a decorative vestment in the form of a long wide piece of cloth worn over both shoulders.
 The standard stole is embroidered with class year and the PSU seal, and may be worn by any graduate.
 Students may customize their stole with embroidered emblems or text that are representative of their PSU experience.
 Emblems and preset text may represent membership in University-recognized student organizations or University programs.
 Official PSU Stoles may be purchased and customized on the official PSU stole builder website.
 Orders must be placed by April 5.

 All honor cords and stoles must be in keeping with the decorum of the event and adhere to the following policies, specifically: